libprima/prima/python/tests/README.md

 - [x] providing an unsupported constraint type raises an exception - test_constraint_types.py::test_unsupported_type_raises_exception

-## Requirements for warnings related to method selection
+## Requirements for warnings and exceptions related to method selection
 - [x] providing a method that is not one of the 5 provided raises an exception - test_method_selection_warnings_and_exceptions.py::test_method_not_recognized
 - [x] providing nonlinear constraints to a method that cannot handle them raises an exception - test_method_selection_warnings_and_exceptions.py::test_providing_nonlinear_constraints_to_non_cobyla_method
 - [x] providing linear constraints to a method that cannot handle them raises an exception - test_method_selection_warnings_and_exceptions.py::test_providing_linear_constraints_to_non_cobyla_non_lincoa_method